Agent Gets 6 Months For Theft From Elderly

 Chick pleaded guilty in December to two counts of fourth-degree grand larceny.

-Chick, who obtained power of attorney from the two women, both of whom are now deceased, used $78,065 from one of them and $149,285 from the other.
+Chick, who obtained power of attorney from the two women, both of whom are now deceased, used

 The judge called Chick's crimes "all the more egregious" because "this was all done to maintain a lifestyle."